 2000 - Present

-The Philadelphia mint issue leads the market, with a spectacular MS-67 example reaching $63,000.
-These exceptional prices reflect both the coin’s historical significance as the inaugural year of the series and the extreme rarity of high-grade survivors.
+The Philadelphia Mint issue leads the auction market, with a spectacular MS-67 example reaching $63,000.
+These exceptional prices reflect both the historical significance of the inaugural year and the extreme rarity of high-grade survivors.

 History Of The 1916 Half Dollar